SphereSoftware/rebel-icons/README.md

 ## Usage

-You can easelly add `rebel-icons` to any Component in you app, just import it, and you good to go.
+You can easily add `rebel-icons` to any Component in you app, just import it, and you good to go.

 ```javascript